Henry de Montherlant: Biography

 From the age of seven or eight, Henry was enthusiastic about literature and began writing.
-In 1905 reading Quo Vadis by Henryk Sienkiewicz caused him a lifelong fascination with Ancient Rome and a proficient interest in Latin.
-He also was enthusiastic about school comradeship, sports and bullfighting.
-When he was 15 his parents sent him alone to Spain where he became initiated in the corrida, killing two young bulls.
+In 1905 reading Quo Vadis by Henryk Sienkiewicz gave him a lifelong fascination with Ancient Rome and prompted a proficient interest in Latin.
+He was enthusiastic about school comradeship, sports and bullfighting.
+When he was 15, his parents sent him alone on a trip to Spain, where he became initiated in the corrida.
+He killed two young bulls.
 He was also a talented draughtsman, often portraying nudes.

 On 5 April 1912, aged almost seventeen, Henry was expelled from the Catholic Sainte-Croix de Neuilly.
-Together with five other youngsters he had founded a group called 'La Famille' (the Family), a kind of order of chivalry whose members were bonded by an oath of fidelity and mutual assistance.
-A member of that group was Philippe Jean Giquel (1897–1977), Montherlant's two-year-junior friend, of whom he was enamored but with whom he had no physical contact.
-According to Montherlant this "special friendship" had raised the fierce and jealous opposition of abbé de La Serre, who managed to get the older boy expelled.
-This incident (and Giquel) became a lifelong obsession for Montherlant, who would depict it in the 1952 play La Ville dont le prince est un enfant and his 1969 novel Les Garçons.
-Later, in his adult years, he would resume his platonic friendship with Giquel, who invited the writer to be the godfather of his daughter Marie-Christine.
+Together with five other youngsters, he had founded a group called 'La Famille' (the Family), a kind of order of chivalry whose members were bonded by an oath of fidelity and mutual assistance.
+A member of that group was Philippe Jean Giquel (1897–1977), two years younger than Henry.
+Montherlant was enamored with him but they had no physical contact.
+According to Montherlant, this "special friendship" had aroused the fierce and jealous opposition of abbé de La Serre, who arranged to have the older youth expelled.
+This incident (and Giquel) became a lifelong obsession of Montherlant.
+He drew on the incident for his 1952 play La Ville dont le prince est un enfant and his 1969 novel Les Garçons.
+Also, in his adult years, he had renewed his platonic friendship with Giquel.
+By then married, Giguel invited the writer to be the godfather of his daughter Marie-Christine.

-After the deaths of his father and mother in 1914 and 1915, he went to live with his doting grandmother and eccentric uncles.
-Mobilised in 1916, he was wounded and decorated.
-Marked by his experience of war, he wrote Songe ('Dream'), an autobiographic novel, as well as his Chant funèbre pour les morts de Verdun (Funeral Chant for the Dead at Verdun), both exaltations of heroism during the Great War.
-His work was part of the literature event in the art competition at the 1924 Summer Olympics.
+After the deaths of his father and mother in 1914 and 1915, Montherlant went to live with his doting grandmother and eccentric uncles.
+Mobilised in 1916 during World War I, he was wounded and decorated.
+Marked by his experience of war, he wrote Songe ("Dream"), an autobiographic novel, as well as his Chant funèbre pour les morts de Verdun ("Funeral Song for the Dead at Verdun"), both exaltations of heroism during the Great War.
+Le Paradis à l’ombre des Epées ("Paradise in the Shadow of Swords") was entered in the literature competition at the 1924 Olympics in Paris but did not win a medal.